AdrianKokot/c-linux-chat/README.md

 ## How to run

-Executable files have help, which can be runned by `./<executable-file> --help`.
+Executable files have help, which can be run by `./<executable-file> --help`.

 ### Server

-When you run server file, you'll be asked about ipc id to create queue.
+When you run the server file, you'll be asked about ipc id to create a queue.
 You can also provide the queue id by `-i <id>` or `--id <id>` parameter.

 ### Client

-When you run client file, you'll be asked about ipc id to connect to (it has to exist and has to be used by the server).
+When you run the client file, you'll be asked about ipc id to connect to (it has to exist and has to be used by the server).
 You can also provide that by `-s <id>` or `--server <id>` parameter.

-After getting correct server id, you'll be asked about username.
+After getting a correct server id, you'll be asked about the username.
 It has to be unique.
 You can also provide that by `-u <username>` or `--username <username>`.